Hlulani-Mathye/Budget-Tracker/README.md

 6. Open a web browser and navigate to `http://127.0.0.1:5000` to use the application.

+=Dependencies
+This project uses Flask for the web framework.
+For the exact version, see the requirements.txt file(Flask==2.1.0).

 ## Why use Python to initialize the database?

 We use the Python command to initialize the database instead of directly using the `sqlite3` command for several reasons: